 In 2013 Brett made the move from Los Angeles to Louisville to become Heuser Hearing Institute’s new CEO.
 He received a BA from San Diego State University, Juris Doctorate from Pepperdine University School of Law, and LLM from The Strauss Institute of Pepperdine School of Law.
 He studied International and European Union law while living in London, UK, as well as participating in international mediation training programs in The Hague, Netherlands.

 Brian L. Cullinan is a co-founder and principal of Cullinan Associates, Inc., a Louisville-based investment firm.

-Since 1996, he has served on the Board of the Ned Beatty Hope for Children Classic, which raises funds for the Louisville Easter Seal Center, and became the organization’s President in 2001.
+Since 1996, he has served on the Board of the Ned Beatty Hope for Children Classic, which raised funds for the former Louisville Easter Seal Center, and became the organization’s President in 2001.
 In addition, he has been a volunteer fundraiser for the Boy Scouts and the J. Graham Brown Cancer Center.
 He also served on the Board of Louisville Forum and as a trustee for Walden School.